What you’ll learn:

 Don’t you feel like this dish should just ::wink:: and do a little sexy twirl?
 Such a flirty little thing!

 “Asian Lettuce Wraps” or “Asian Lettuce Cups” is the most requested recipe on my site.
-I’ve updated the recipe to be lighter, more refreshing and healthier.
+I’ve updated this Asian Lettuce Cups Recipe to be lighter, more refreshing and healthier.
 No goopy cornstarchy sauce!
 Sorry, P.F.
 Chang!
 You can make a vegetarian version – just substitute crumbed tofu, more vegetables or even plain rice for the ground turkey.
 Traditionally, the recipe includes canned water chestnuts, which honestly taste like crunchy styrofoam.
 Instead, I’ve used crisp diced green apples – which is much tastier.

 The mung bean noodles look clear and transparent when dried and puff up in just a few seconds time when fried.
 They are NOT “rice noodles” – when in doubt, look at the ingredient list on the back.
 It should say “mung beans.”